 When I first saw the art for Banner Saga 2 and saw that the story was a continuation of the first game, I immediately assumed this entry would serve more like DLC than a sequel (an addition to the original content while at the same time being a carbon copy of its elements).
 I could not have been more wrong.
 While the changes in the art are subtle and discovered through careful study, the changes in combat are quite apparent very early on.
 The mechanics from BS1 that made battles fun, challenging, and exciting are all there: the ever-present debate whether to attack armor or strength, the management of finite willpower, and the sweet temptation to load your party with varl.
 It’s all there.
 But enemy reinforcements have become a prevalent feature here.
 Whereas in the first game, certain dredge units could sacrifice a few of their turns to summon comrades, the reinforcements in BS2 can just show up when they want to.
 This element brings another level of intensity as these units come onto the field fresh when you could have been scraping through an encounter.

 Not only do enemy units come to the battlefield but “environmental” units, in the form of smaller creatures, also show up to really wreck your strategies.
-They don’t count toward the enemy tally as you don’t have to kill them in order to end the battle, but they get turns to damage you and can even become invisible to prevent from you returning the favor.
+They don’t count toward the enemy tally as you don’t have to kill them in order to end the battle, but they get turns to damage you and can even become invisible to prevent you from returning the favor.
 These annoying creatures add yet something else to keep track of on the field, furthering the fact that the combat in BS2 is definitely not a simple copy and paste from BS1.